yanwang2012/RAAPTR/MxAvPhaseC/README.md

 This is the C-code that implements the MaxPhase and AvPhase algorithms.
 The codes are documented using Doxygen.
 The 'Doxyfile' is provided as part of the distribution, so run 'doxygen' to generate the documentation.
-(A global overview of the codes and examples will be provided in a User manual that is under development.)
-Note: Currently, the MPI based codes will not work.
-Use the OpenMP codes ('perfeval_spmd') instead.
 The Doxyfile may be out of date.
+A global overview of the codes and examples will be provided in a User manual that is under development.

+The main function is 'perfeval_spmd', which is also the default name of the executable.

 To test the codes:
 1. Create a directory called 'results' inside TESTPERFEVALOMP